-Twelve mind games those on the narcissist personality disorder play to keep their games hidden from you and to stay in control over you.
+Twelve mind games those with narcissistic personality disorder play to keep their games hidden from you and to stay in control over you.

 A narcissist wants you.